fbpx ...

 Regarding advertising preferences:

-Here is what features of streaming platforms attracts the users most:
+Here is what features of streaming platforms attract the users most:

 Feature Percentage of users